7PH/powerglitch/README.md

     ```

 5. That's it, your element is glitched!
-6. For customization and optimization tips, check-out the [usage guide](https://7ph.github.io/powerglitch/#/usage).
+6. Check-out the [usage guide](https://7ph.github.io/powerglitch/#/usage) for optimization and usage tips.

 ## Useful links